April 28, 2020

 Quite often, sellers will agree to pay closing costs in full to ensure the transaction goes as smoothly as possible.
 But this can be problematic as well.
 It could mean that the buyer is unable to afford them.
 If that’s the case, they may be unable to afford the house, and the sale might eventually fall through.

 Sellers who offer to pay closing costs won’t hurt the transaction.
 But they carry a little more risk than if they had let the buyer carry more financial burden.

 Sometimes in a traditional purchase-buy home transaction, the buyer asks the seller to pay the closing costs.
 For many, the seller’s acceptance indicates that the seller has an urgency to sell the property.
 However, If the seller has received multiple offers, it would be hard to see any reason to accept an offer where the buyer wants the seller to pay their closing costs.
 Selling the property to Better Off Home Buyers would eliminate this step in the buying-purchasing process because we pay for all the costs of a home sale transaction.

 Who Pays the Closing Costs When Selling to an Investor?

 Planning to sell to an investor is much different regarding closing costs.
 While some buyers and sellers will insist on splitting them more traditionally, that is not the case.
 Many investors like Better Off Home Buyers will fully cover all closing costs.
 That way, the seller doesn’t have to worry about them.

-That includes many typical closing costs expected during a normal real estate sale but will not be included on the closing sheet.
+That includes many typical closing costs expected during a regular real estate sale but will not be included on the closing sheet.
 For example, the home inspection cost is usually there, but since many investors pay cash instead of applying for a loan, they don’t need an inspection.
 There are also no real estate commissions to worry about, as no agent was involved.